evilcyber.com

 The 6 Best Workout And Fitness Books

-Forget the workout and fitness books that promise you to become superhuman in a month or secret shortcuts to awesome health and enormous muscle mass.
+Forget the workout and fitness books that everyone reads.
 It’s all second-hand knowledge – go to the source!

-ACSM's Complete Guide to Fitness & Health2.
-ACSM’s Complete Guide to Fitness & Health – $15.24
+ACSM's Complete Guide to Fitness & Health1.
+ACSM’s Complete Guide to Fitness & Health

 ACSM, the American College of Sports Medicine, is one of the very few organizations in the world of fitness that I truly respect.

-When they put out a book that claims to be a “complete” guide to fitness and health, you can count on them getting together some of the leading researchers in these fields and assemble their words into something that will appeal to lay and professional audiences.
+When they put out a bookย claiming it’s a “complete” guide to fitness and health, you can count on them getting together some of the leading researchers in these fields and assemble their words into something excellent.

 If you ever looked for one single book to answer all the “practical” fitness questions in one volume, this is it.
 It has it all: Does listening to music hurt my workout?
 Should I train when I’m sick?
 What role does my brain play in fatigue?
 Will running ruin my knees?
 Do I need extra protein to build muscle?
 Etc. Etc. Etc.

-A fun and entertaining read, yet based on scientific facts.
+A fun and entertaining read, yet based on real scientific research.

-Cardinale et al. go in-depth about micro- and macrostructure of muscles, motor units, genetics, the biomechanical concepts of strength and conditioning, the practical applications and much more.
+Cardinale et al. explain theย micro- and macrostructure of muscles, motor units, genetics, the biomechanical concepts of strength and conditioning, the practical applications and much more.

 Similar to the book above, but more focused on resistance training and covers everything from that perspective.

-It may also be one of the few textbooks that takes bodybuilding seriously and classifies it as a “competitive sport”.
+It’s also one of the few textbooks that takes bodybuilding seriously and classifies it as a “competitive sport.”

-A textbook, but not dry and explains practically all you need to know about sports nutrition: carbohydrates, protein, vitamins, minerals, when, what, why, how much.
+Another textbook, but not dry and explains practically all you need to know about sports nutrition: carbohydrates, protein, vitamins, minerals, when, what, why, how much and why you glow in the dark.

 And if we compare a textbook on strength training full of solid research to guys selling supposed “shortcuts” to six-pack abs for $97, even the $60 for a new edition don’t look that bad anymore.